kts102121/cdk-elasticbeanstalk-examples/README.md

 ### Glue and Athena
 CloudFront pushes access logs to s3.
 Glue and Athena helps the user to pull out useful insights from it without provisioning additional infrastructure

+### Pipeline
+CI/CD CDK pipeline.
+Simply deploy the stack and `git commit` `push` to see if it deploys the stack with changes.

 ## Useful commands

  * `npm run build`   compile typescript to js